JasmineOttawa/RainDropInTheOcean/_posts/2019-03-26-CassandraSSL.md

 # extend to a 3-node cluster
 on each node:
-Add IPs of other cassandra VMs to seed_provider/ -seeds settings: -seeds: "<current VM ip>, <other VM1>, <other VM2> ..."
+Add IPs of other cassandra VMs to seed_provider/ -seeds settings: -seeds: "current_VM_IP, other_VM_IP1,other_VM_IP2 ..."
 systemctl restart cassandra
 ```
 [root@centos-1 conf]# nodetool status